TobiasKallehauge/Localization-and-Reliability-in-URLLC/README.md

      - `fig16.py`: Generates Fig. 16.

 ## Missing files
-Some of the data files required to produce the results are not included in the repository directly but can be created by running the appropriate scripts.
+Some of the data files required to produce the results are not included in the repository directly (due to large file sizes) but can be created by running the appropriate scripts.
 Note that some of the scripts are computationally heavy and based on multiprocessing.
 Please contact <tkal@es.aau.dk> to acquire the result files directly.

 ## Dependencies
 The simulations are made with Python version `3.10.9`.
 See requirements.txt for required packages.